colincam/chef-web-docs/README.md

 # chef-web-docs

-This repo is the source of the Chef referenced documentation located at https://docs.chef.io/
+This repo is the source of the Chef reference documentation located at https://docs.chef.io/

-Here's how to contribute.

 On October 24, 2016, it became much easier to contribute to Chef reference documentation.
 For each topic, you now only have to make edits to a single file that looks a lot like the final HTML.

-NOTE: Commit history of this repo prior to February 12, 2016 has been archived to the chef/chef-web-docs-2016 to save space.
-No changes to the archive repo will be merged; it's just for historical purposes.

 ## The fastest way to contribute